 Do you need to replace one or more teeth?
-Consider restorative care with dental implants in Midtown, NY.
+Consider restorative care with dental implants in New York City, NY.
 This versatile service can help you achieve results that are more lifelike and natural than what you can get with traditional prosthetics.
 That’s because implants have a structure that mimics nature’s design, including a crown to replace your missing tooth and a titanium implant that takes the place of your missing tooth root.
 This combination yields results that are strong, functional, and beautiful.

 Once the Drs.
 Boyd have determined that dental implants are the best option for your restorative needs during an initial consultation, the first major step of the procedure is to surgically insert them into the jawbone.
 Here, they will form strong bonds with the jawbone and create a healthy foundation for your replacement teeth.
 We work with highly trusted specialists in the area to ensure success for this vital procedure, and our patients’ mouths will need a handful of months to properly heal following it.

 Once the dental implants are sturdily in place and ready for restoration, our dentists will look forward to welcoming patients back into our Manhattan dental office.
 Several options are available, and our recommendation will depend on number of implants that need coverage, the patient’s personal preferences, and other important factors.